almendoza25-zz/indecision-app/README.md

 # indecision-app
-Web App that randomly chooses for you on what you should do based on the list you provide
+Small web app project that randomly chooses an item from a list that you create.
+This was written using React, Webpack, Sass, and Scss.